cristeigabriel/helveta/README.md

 Helveta is an open-source project that appreciates contribution.
 You can contribute by participating in the writing of the Wiki page, or by making pull-requests to suggest changes.
 Pull requests will be manually reviewed by @cristeigabriel.
 Financial support will become available as Helveta becomes mature.
 #

+### 🎒 Examples:
+#
+The example folder holds an example for mostly every function.
+These will be linked in the official Wiki (once it is posted, currently not).
+It helps you understand how a function actually works by providing code for up to every function from the structure.
+If you do a pull request that is big enough to need an example file, please do a pull request that contains one.
+You **AREN'T** obliged to do so, but it may help everyone, including the developers and simple users of the library.
+#

 ### ❤️ Contributors:
 #
 @T0b1-iOS